 2.4.
-Additional Clinical Studies of the OCS Heart System for Standard Criteria and Extended Criteria Donor Hearts
+Additional Clinical Studies of the OCS Heart System for Standard and Extended Criteria and DCD Donor Hearts

-TransMedics has conducted two previous IDE studies of the OCS Heart System in Standard Criteria and Extended Criteria Donor Hearts.
+TransMedics has conducted two previous IDE studies of the OCS Heart System in Standard Criteria and Extended Criteria Donor Hearts, and one IDE study is currently ongoing using the OCS Heart System for DCD Donor Hearts.
 These studies provide supporting evidence for the safety of the OCS Heart System for this investigation and are briefly described below.